kevfoste/game/hackathon-steps/step3.md

-## Prompt Title

-Workflow, Adding CI to the Game
+## Project 3: Workflow, Adding CI to the Game

 ## Prompt Description